Looking for the best things to do in Birmingham, UK?

 By Amandachan1106 (Own work) [CC BY-SA 4.0], via Wikimedia Commons

-Another one of the great things to do with kids in Birmingham, as well as for those young at heart who loves science, this is the place to go!
+Another one of the great things to do with kids and days out in Birmingham, as well as for those young at heart who loves science, this is the place to go!

 Sea Life Centres are dotted around the UK, you can also get some discount vouchers e.g. 2 for 1 entry and other combo ticket promotion in other Merlin attractions.